 1/4 c freshly squeezed orange juice

-1 T honey or agave syrup to sweeten, to taste
+1 T honey or agave or maple syrup to sweeten, to taste

-1. Combine the orange juice and the honey or agave syrup in a small bowl.
+1. Combine the orange juice and the honey or agave or maple syrup in a small bowl.
 Whisk until blended.

 2. Stir in the mint, and set minty orange juice mixture aside.